-- Drum Mix Plants.
-Samples taken for the determination of aggregate a. gradation from drum mix plants will be from the combined aggregate cold feed conveyor via a diverter device, or from the stopped conveyor belt according to WAOTC FOP for AAHSTO T2, or from the same location as samples for the determination of asphalt cement content.
+a.
+Drum Mix Plants.
+Samples taken for the determination of aggregate gradation from drum mix plants will be from the combined aggregate cold feed conveyor via a diverter device, or from the stopped conveyor belt according to WAQTC FOP for AAHSTO T2, or from the same location as samples for the determination of asphalt cement content.
 Locate diverter devices for obtaining aggregate samples from drum mix plants on the conveyor system delivering combined aggregates into the drum.
 Divert aggregate from the full width of the conveyor system and maintain the diverter device to provide a representative sample of aggregate incorporated into the hot mix asphalt.
 Two separate samples will be taken, one for acceptance testing and one held in reserve for retesting if applicable.
-The aggregate gradation for samples from the conveyor system will be determined in accordance with WAQTC FOP for AASHTO T 27/T 11.
-For hot mix asphalt samples, the gradation will be determined according to WAQTC FOP for AASHTO T 30 from the aggregate remaining after the ignition oven (WAQTC FOP for AASHTO T 308) has burned off the asphalt cement. - b.
+The aggregate gradation for samples from the conveyor system will be determined according to WAQTC FOP for AASHTO T 27/T 11.
+For hot mix asphalt samples, the gradation will be determined according to WAQTC FOP for AASHTO T 30 from the aggregate remaining after the ignition oven (WAQTC FOP for AASHTO T 308) has burned off the asphalt cement.

+- b.
 Batch Plants.
 Samples taken for the determination of aggregate gradation from batch plants will be from the same location as samples for the determination of asphalt cement content, or from dry batched aggregates according to WAQTC FOP for AASHTO T 2.
 Two separate samples will be taken, one for acceptance testing and one held in reserve for retesting if applicable.
 Dry batched aggregate gradations will be determined according to WAQTC FOP for AASHTO T 27/T 11.
 For hot mix asphalt samples, the aggregate gradation will be determined according to WAQTC FOP for AASHTO T 30 from the aggregate remaining after the ignition oven (WAQTC FOP for AASHTO T 308) has burned off the asphalt cement. - 3.
 Density.
 Cut full depth core samples from the finished hot mix asphalt within 24 hours after final rolling.
-Neatly cut one 6-inch diameter core sample with a core drill at each location marked by the Engineer.
+Neatly cut one 6 inch diameter core sample with a core drill at each location marked by the Engineer.
 Use a core extractor to prevent damage to the core.
 The Engineer will determine the density of the core samples in accordance with WAQTC FOP for AASHTO T 166/T 275.
-Do not core asphalt concrete pavement on bridge decks.
+Do not core hot mix asphalt on bridge decks.
 Backfill and compact voids left by coring with new hot mix asphalt within 24 hours. - Cores for longitudinal joint density shall be centered on the longitudinal joint at each location the panel completing the joint is cored for mat density acceptance testing. - 4.
 Retesting.
-A retest of any sample may be requested provided the quality control requirements of 401-2.05 are met.
+A retest of any sample outside the limits specified in Table 401-2 may be requested provided the quality control requirements of 401-2.05 are met.
 Deliver this request in writing to the Engineer within 7 days of receipt of the initial test result.
-The Engineer will mark the sample location for the density retest within a 2-foot radius of the original core.
-The original test results will be discarded and the retest result will be used.
+The Engineer will mark the sample location for the density retest within a 2 foot radius of the original core.
+The original test results will be discarded and the retest result will be used in the price adjustment calculation regardless of whether the retest result gives a higher or lower pay factor.
 Only one retest per sample is allowed.
-Except for the first lot, gradation and asphalt cement content are determined from the same sample, retesting for gradation or asphalt cement from the first sublot of a lot will include retesting for the MSG; when separate samples are used, retesting for asphalt cement content will include retesting for MSG.
+Except for the first lot, gradation and asphalt cement content are determined from the same sample, retesting for gradation or asphalt cement from the first sublot of a lot will include retesting for the MSG;

+when separate samples are used, retesting for asphalt cement content will include retesting for MSG.